splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config.rst

 .. meta::
       :description: Optional configurations for the Splunk Distribution of OpenTelemetry Collector for Kubernetes.

-After you've :ref:`installed the Collector for Kubernetes <otel-install-k8s>`, these are the available settings you can configure.
-Additionally, see also :ref:`the advanced configuration options <otel-kubernetes-config-advanced>` and :ref:`otel-kubernetes-config-logs`.
+After you've :ref:`installed the Collector for Kubernetes <otel-install-k8s>`, read on to learn which settings you can configure.

+Additionally, see:

+* :ref:`kubernetes-config-add`
+* :ref:`discovery-mode-k8s`
+* :ref:`kubernetes-config-logs`
+* :ref:`otel-kubernetes-config-advanced`

 .. caution::